 I have had a love affair with plants and flowers since I was kid and have worked in many different areas of the floral/nursery industry including florist shops, a catering & event company, greenhouse, garden center, as well designing gardens for private clients before venturing out on my own with Botanica.

 Prior to living in Portland, I spent 21 years in New York City as a professional dancer/singer, performing on Broadway and on tour in Disney's Beauty and the Beast, the original cast of A Christmas Carol - The Musical, Man of La Mancha, Anything Goes and CATS, to name a few...
 I have had the pleasure to work with Lorna Luft, Hal Linden, Roddy McDowell, Mitzi Gaynor, Robert Goulet, Sheena Easton, Ben Vereen, and Liza Minnelli.
 I’ve also worked as a choreographer and as a producer, creating ActorCrafts, an annual art and craft fair featuring the work of New York’s theatre professionals.
 Additionally, I acted as Associate Producer on the Off-Broadway musical, Fanny Hill.

-Beasley, aka ‘The Beast’, is our CFO, Chief Furry Officer.
+Beasley, aka ‘The Beast’, - CFO, Chief Furry Officer.

-He has been a part of Botanica since its inception and has held several positions over the years including official greeter, head of security, flower inspector, crew manager and, of course, social media cutie pie!
-Though he is now officially retired, he still keeps us on our toes here at the studio and helps out when the spirit moves him or whenever there is a treat to be had.
+Beasley was a huge part of Botanica since its inception and held several positions over the years including official greeter, head of security, flower inspector, crew manager and, of course, social media cutie pie!